Filter

 Shivling is considered as the stone symbol of Lord Shiva.
 It is found in many Hindu temples; although some Shivlings are self-manifested known as Swayambhu.
 It is often regarded as the emblem of generative power.
 A Shivling may be made of metal (lohaja), precious stone (ratnaja), stone (Sailaja), clay (mrinmaya), or wood (daruja).

-Lord Shiva doesn't have any favorite color, any favorite person, or any favorite food because as per the holy book Shiv Purana Lord Shiv is formless, Lord Shiva is infinite, Lord Shiva is the beginning and he is only the end that's why lord Shiva called lord of destroy.
+Lord Shiva doesn't have any favorite color, any favorite person, or any favorite food because as per the holy book Shiv Purana Lord Shiva is formless, Lord Shiva is infinite, Lord Shiva is the beginning and he is only the end that's why lord Shiva called lord of destroy.

 According to the Linga Purana, the lingam is a complete symbolic representation of the formless Universe Bearer – the oval-shaped stone is the symbol of the Universe, and the bottom base represents the Supreme Power that holds the entire Universe in it.

 Milk is said to be one of the best conductors of positive energies and when poured on the Shivling, the flow of energies begins to concentrate towards the lingam and the devotee becomes the recipient of the outflow for his proximity.
+Some say one must not offer water or milk on the Shivling after sunset.
+On the other hand, some say there is no problem.
+Evening worship is permitted for Shiva.

-On Mahashivaratri, Milk, curd, honey, and other cool ingredients are offered to Lord Shiva.
+On Mahashivratri, Milk, curd, honey, and other cool ingredients are offered to Lord Shiva.
 Shiva Abhishek can be done in the evenings.
 Temples in South India, Tamilnadu especially, perform Abhishek 4 times in the day - Mornings (7–8 am), Afternoon (noon), Evenings (4–5 pm), and Night (8 pm).

 Usually, vermilion is offered to many deities in worship but vermilion is never offered to Shankar Ji.
 Vermilion has considered a symbol of ‘suhag’ and Shiva is the destroyer.
 In such a situation, offering vermilion to shiva can be inauspicious, instead applying tilak of sandalwood is considered auspicious.
+Kumkum/Sindur also represents the material world and for him, everything is the same and when burnt away everything becomes Ashes.

 There are two types of Idols.
 Swayambhuva (Self Manifested) and non-Swayambhuva (Artificial idols).
 Swayambhuva idols have Shiva in them but for Artificial idols, one needs to invite Lord into them and do Prana Pratishta (invite Shiva into that idol).

-Get a Swayambhu one.
+☛ Get a Swayambhu one.
 Easy to get as well.
 For homes one should not buy a banalingam, which is more than 3 fingers in breadth, 2/3 inches will be just fine.
-Along with the Shivalinga one also need to place a Nandi.

-The Jaaldhari of the Shivling should always face the North direction and the Nandi should face the Shivalinga.
-First, pray to Lord Nandi and then to the Shivalinga.
+☛ The Jaaldhari of the Shivling should always face the North direction and the Nandi should face the Shivalinga.

-It is a must to offer Abhishekam and Bilva leaves daily.
+☛ It is a must to offer Abhishekam and Bilva leaves daily.